capslock321/sfdynamics/README.rst

 Sources
 ----------------------------------
-Throughout the course of this project, I used many sources with these being the most noteworthy.
+Throughout the course of this project, I used many sources with these being the most noteworthy:

 - Benedikt Bitterli's Incremental Fluids: https://github.com/tunabrain/incremental-fluids
 - GregTJ's Stable Fluids: https://github.com/GregTJ/stable-fluids